 If you have been involved in a car accident with a distracted driver, please contact the Law Offices of Mickey Fine or call (661) 333-3333 today schedule a free consultation with our California personal injury lawyer.

-The National Highway Traffic Safety Administration has three classifications for distraction:
+The National Highway Traffic Safety Administration (NHTSA) has three classifications for distraction:

 - Manual – Includes cell phone use, adjusting a radio, changing a CD, eating, drinking, applying makeup, and anything else that takes your hands off of the wheel